alexfernandez/alexfernandez.github.io/permanent/speaker.md

 [Manu Fosela](https://twitter.com/manufosela)
 and
 [Javier Vélez](https://twitter.com/javiervelezreye).
-We gather monthly to talk about JavaScript and gossip about the latest developments in the community.
+We gathered monthly to talk about JavaScript and gossip about the latest developments in the community.

 I have helped organize three editions of JSDayES:
 2015, 2016 and 2017.